robert-hh/Micropython-Editor/README.md

 - pye.py: Source file with comments and code for PyBoard, WiPy and Linux micropython/python3.
 Runs on PyBoard as well, but the file size is much larger than the stripped down version.
 - pye2.py: a variant of pye.py which does not change the cursor column during vertical moves.
-- pye3.py: a variant of pye.py which tries to keep the cursor column during vertical moves as good as possible.
 - Pyboard Editor.pdf: A short documentation
 - README.md: This one
 - pe.py: Condensed source file for PyBoard with all functions